 What goes into a tinker box?

-Just about anything kids can use to create, construct, invent, and even demolish!
+You can put all sorts of household items into a Tinker Box.
+Anything kids can use to create, construct, invent, and even demolish!
 Think of it as an extension of the sensory bins used for babies and toddlers.
 Sensory bin gone LARGE!
-Our tinker box is housed in a large boot box I had – the hinge-like lid of this shoe box was perfect for the task.
+Our tinker box is housed in a large boot box I had – the hinge-like lid of this box was perfect for the task.
 And, the box is something for them to decorate later if they want.

-I didn’t spend a dime to create this tinker box either – another beauty of it – my husband and I just walked around the house putting bits of this and that into the box.
+I didn’t spend a dime to create create a tinker box either – another beauty of it – my husband and I just walked around the house putting bits of this and that into the box.
+UPDATED: As years passed and items get used up, I’ve often “reloaded” the Tinker Box with fresh items inexpensively at the dollar store

 - Rubber bands